Michael Curtiz filmography

-In the post-war years, Curtiz directed Life with Father (1947), an adaptation of a popular Broadway play, and the film noir The Unsuspected (1948), his first film by his own production company.
-For his company, he also produced, and directed, Romance on the High Seas (1948), a musical which marked the film debut of Doris Day.
-Curtiz eventually disbanded his company, and remained a contract director with Warner Bros. until 1954.
+In the post-war years, Curtiz directed Life with Father (1947), an adaptation of a popular Broadway play and the film noir The Unsuspected (1948), his first film by his own production company.
+For his company, he also produced and directed Romance on the High Seas (1948), a musical which marked the film debut of Doris Day.
+Curtiz eventually disbanded his company and remained a contract director with Warner Bros. until 1954.
 Among his later films under his Warners contract was another film noir, The Breaking Point, starring John Garfield.
-After leaving Warner Bros., Curtiz directed White Christmas (1954) for Paramount Pictures, the first film in VistaVision and the highest-grossing film in his career.
-Also for Paramount, he directed the Elvis Presley vehicle, King Creole (1958).
-In 1961, Curtiz directed his final film, The Comancheros, with John Wayne.
+After leaving Warner Bros., Curtiz directed White Christmas (1954) for Paramount Pictures, the first film in VistaVision and the highest-grossing film of his career.
+Also for Paramount, Curtiz directed the Elvis Presley vehicle, King Creole (1958).
+In 1961, he directed his final film, The Comancheros with John Wayne.

 For his contribution to cinema, Curtiz was awarded a star on the Hollywood Walk of Fame.
-In the 1998 and 2007 listings of the American Film Institute's Greatest American Films, Casablanca ranked, respectively, in second and third place, while Yankee Doodle Dandy ranked 100 on the first list, and 98 on the second.
+In the 1998 and 2007 listings of the American Film Institute's Greatest American Films, Casablanca ranked in second and third place respectively while Yankee Doodle Dandy ranked 100 on the first list and 98 on the second.
 As of 2025, five films directed by Curtiz have been added to the National Film Registry: The Adventures of Robin Hood, Casablanca, Mildred Pierce, Yankee Doodle Dandy, and Angels with Dirty Faces.